savend/Trinat-Marks/README.md

 1) Start application according to build instructions

-2) A window will open where you have the possibility to add a module.
+2) A window will open with six semsters and two buttons.
+With the button "Add Module" you have the possibility to add a module.

 ![Folie1](Folie1.JPG)

 <br>

 3) After the module has been added, you can add a subject.
+If you want to, you can give the module and subject a name.

 ![Folie2](Folie2.JPG)